leewtai/leewtai.github.io/courses/stat_computing/syllabus.md

   [TuTh 4:10pm - 5:25pm, Location: TBD](https://vergil.registrar.columbia.edu/#/courses/APPLIED%20STATISTICAL%20COMPUTING)

 Office Hours:
-  Ding: M 5-6pm and W 1-2pm at the School of Social Works 10th Floor Lounge (1255 Amsterdam Ave)
+  - [Ding](http://stat.columbia.edu/department-directory/ph-d-students/): M 5-6pm and W 1-2pm at the School of Social Works 10th Floor Lounge (1255 Amsterdam Ave)
-  Jialin: TBD
+  - [Jialin](http://stat.columbia.edu/department-directory/ph-d-students/): M 3-4pm and W 4-5pm at the School of Social Works 10th Floor Lounge (1255 Amsterdam Ave)
-  Wayne: TBD
+  - Wayne: Th 1-3pm 715 Watson Hall

 ### Grading
 If your final grade is in [93-97), you will earn at least an A, [90-93) will earn at least an A-, [87-90) will earn at least a B+, etc. A grading curves may occur depending on the class performance but I will not curve downwards.
 I may not give out A+ in this class.